-To avoid confusion, it’s important for aviation safety professionals to be clear about the different types of risk management activities, and use these terms accordingly.
+To avoid confusion, aviation safety professionals need to be clear about the different types of risk management activities, and use these terms accordingly.

 Predictive risk management in aviation SMS is the process of performing risk management activities on potential/hypothetical hazards, risk events, and/or consequences based on evaluating historical performance.

 “Potential” and “hypothetical” should not be random.
 Predictive activities for risk management are based on: